CBEP-SoCB-Details/DEP_nutrients/Derived_Data/DEP_Sonde_Review.md

 ## Censoring Flags

 While preparing our working data, we separated raw observations from text annotations, including data quality flags.
-IN the sonde-related data, we only had to contend with (1) left censoring of turbidity data , and (2) data quality flags on all chlorophyll data.
+In the sonde-related data, we only had to contend with (1) left censoring of turbidity data , and (2) data quality flags on all chlorophyll data.

 Since all sonde-related chlorophyll data was flagged as of questionable accuracy (with “J” flags), it does us no good to track that information during further analysis.
 We retain all data, but recognize that it’s accuracy is suspect, especially in comparison to laboratory results.
+We believe the “J” flags reflect the fact that these are “raw” estimates of chlorophyll based only on observed florescence, never recalibrated based on laboratory samples.

 We also had a few “U&lt;” flags in the Turbidity data.
 We separated out a `TRUE` / `FALSE` flag to indicated censored values, with the name